droidian/feedbackd/README.md

 applications only need to call into this library and things like the quiet and silent profile work out of the box.

+Any feedback triggered by a client via an event will be stopped latest when the client disconnects from DBus.
+This makes sure all feedbacks get canceled if the app that triggered it crashes.

 ## Feedback theme
 Events are then mapped to a specific type of feedback (sound, led, vibra) via a device specific theme (since devices have different capabilities).